 Harmful Insurance Company Practices Threaten Patient Care

-- Patients should be able to count on having coverage for medically necessary health care services without delays or inappropriate denials.
+- Patients should be able to count on their insurance company to pay for medically necessary health care services without delays or denials.

 Care that is delayed is care that is denied, and insurance company practices are getting worse, not better.